 After keeping us comfortable, the most important thing we want our athletic wear to accomplish is keeping us cool and dry.
 Though closely related, we feel it's important to rate shirts on both their breathability and their drying speed individually because of the slight differences in the way these traits are achieved.

 Breathability is a shirt's ability to allow air to pass through so that sweat doesn't get trapped against the skin.
 This can be achieved in a variety of different ways, including looser fits, thinner fabrics, strategic mesh panels, or even tiny perforations in the fabric.

-Drying time is the measure of how quickly a shirt can dry once it's saturated with moisture.
-To test this, we dunked all seven shirts in water, wrung them out by hand, and hung them on a line to dry side-by-side.
-In cold weather, we want our shirts to dry as quickly as possible so that the moisture doesn't make us cold.
-In hot weather, that evaporation process is what helps cool us down.
+Drying Speed is the measure of how quickly a shirt can dry once it's saturated with moisture.
+In cold weather, you want your shirt to dry as quickly as possible so that the moisture doesn't make you cold.
+In hot weather, that evaporation process is actually what helps cool you down.